alexahurtado08/PI-1/README.md

     ```bash
     pip install -r requirements.txt

-8.Once the libraries are installed, you can proceed with project setup and then run the server:
+8. Once the libraries are installed, you can proceed with project setup and then run the server:

    python manage.py migrate

    python manage.py

 9. Access http://127.0.0.1:8000 to see the project in action.